b-cubed-eu/documentation/pages/dev-guide/code-collaboration.md

 ## B-Cubed software requirements

 - All software MUST have a code of conduct (as a `CODE_OF_CONDUCT.md` file following the [Contributor Covenant template](https://www.contributor-covenant.org/)).
-- All participants to software MUST abide by its code of conduct.
 - Maintainers MUST watch the repository they maintain.
 - Code contributions MUST follow the GitHub flow.
 - The main branch MUST contain the software code in a state that can be installed without issue.